matszpk/clgpustress/README.md

 If results mismatches program terminates stress test for failed device.
 By default program terminates stress testing when any device fails.
 You can add '-f' or '--exitIfAllFails' option to force continue stress testing for other devices.

+### GUI version

+Version with GUI is named as 'gpustress-gui'.

 ### Software requirements: